jorgemedra/communication_broker/README.md

 - [x] Message
 - [x] Send / ACK
 - [x] ACK FOR SEND
-- [ ] Finish JS API, Left proccess the remain messages.
+- [x] Finish JS API, Left proccess the remain messages.
-- [ ] Implements the TCP Server.
+- [x] Implements the TCP Server.
+- [ ] BUG: SSL on TCP Server doesn't work.
+- [ ] Run as a Daemon or Console mode.
+- [ ] Add logs with Boost Log api... or mine (as more control as better).

 # Overview